 Grading System and ECTS

-For purposes of foreign partner universities, enabling an easy transfer and recognition of obtained grades, see the document Grading System and ECTS at MU (see the sections Downloads).
+For purposes of foreign partner universities, enabling the easy transfer and recognition of obtained grades, see the document Grading System and ECTS at MU (see the Documents sections).
 The scale of grades used at Masaryk University is a part of every transcript of records, issued for international students at the end of their study at MU.
-See the sample of Transcript of Records (see the sections Downloads).
+See the sample of Transcript of Records (see the Documents sections).